maxomato/project-lvl1-s470/README.md

-bin/brain-even               it suggests you to guess even parity bin/brain-calc               it suggests you to guess the sum of numbers bin/brain-gcd                it suggests you to guess the greatest common divisor bin/brain-progresstion       it suggests you to guess the next member of geometrical progression
+bin/brain-even               it suggests you to guess even parity bin/brain-calc               it suggests you to guess the sum of numbers bin/brain-gcd                it suggests you to guess the greatest common divisor bin/brain-progresstion       it suggests you to guess the next member of geometrical progression bin/brain-prime              it suggests you to guess prime number
 ```

 HOW TO INSTALL AND USE